itb-community/itb-rs-lua/README.md

 Building in module mode under Windows requires linking to a Lua dll (as mentioned in the link).
 This is what the `lua` directory and `build.sh` script are for - if you don't want to run the script file, you'll need to set the variables from the script in your desired environment.

-# Areas to Improve

-Considering that this project served me as a way to familiarize myself with Rust, there's bound to be a lot of room for improvement.
-In no particular order:
-- Error handling.
-Tried to use `thiserror`, a popular crate for error-handling, but I don't feel particularly confident about it.
-- Ownership of strings, I just used heap-allocated Strings and copied them left and right
-- Naming of functions, following proper Rust conventions (`from`, `into`, etc.)
-- Serialization of structs to bytes can probably be handled better (though I like keeping in-memory and on-disk representations separate)

 # Attributions